 Possible symptoms comprise a true laundry list ranging from bad breath to persistent heartburn to arthritis.
 Due to its many and varied symptoms, candida is often ignored, undiagnosed or misdiagnosed.

 If you have candida or know someone who does, the good news is that there are many candida natural treatments.
 The main natural treatment is a change in your diet to discourage the overgrowth of yeast.

 Before embarking on your new diet, though, it’s a good idea to start with a candida cleanse to help rid the body of excess candida through flushing the digestive tract.

 You have two options for a cleanse: a liquids-only cleanse or a more gentle cleanse with food.
 You can also start with the step one cleanse and then move to the step two cleanse.

 Cleansing Step 1: Liquids-Only Candida Cleanse (Duration 1–2 Days)

 Start by making a vegetable broth from organic onions, garlic, celery, kale, sea salt and pure water.
-Let simmer and strain.
-Discard the vegetables and refrigerate the broth.
+Let it simmer and strain.
+Discard the vegetables, and refrigerate the broth.

 Cleansing Step 2: Steamed Vegetables (Duration 3–5 Days)